hundertschaft/react-native-scandit/README.md

   - The result should look something like this:
  ![AddedFrameworkAndBundle](http://docs.scandit.com/stable/ios/img/ios/GettingStarted/AddedFrameworkAndBundle.png)

 4. Scandit requires additional native libraries.
-At a minimum `libiconv.tbd` and `libz.tbd` (if it does not compile, check the scandit documentation for the others libraries/frameworks and add the ones you are missing).
+At a minimum `libiconv.tbd`, `libz.tbd` and `MediaPlayer.framework` (if it does not compile, check the scandit documentation for the others libraries/frameworks and add the ones you are missing).
 Add them by selecting your Project-Root in Xcode -> Select your Target and add them under `Linked Frameworks and Libraries` via the "+".

 #### Android